 You can expect ongoing support and access to our surgeon if you wish.
 Our partners The Wright Initiative can also offer psychological support.

 What results should I expect?

 See our before and after photos in this section.

 What are the costs associated with rhinoplasty?

-The cost for a rhinoplasty is from £6,695 for closed hump reduction rhinoplasty to over £9000 for revision rhinoplasty surgery with Mr Sultan Hassan; depending on consultation, type of surgery and for the procedure to be in one of our Birmingham Hospitals.
+The starting prices for a rhinoplasty are from £9,895 (Closed Rhinoplasty), £9,895 (Open Rhinoplasty) and £10,895 (Open Rhinoseptoplasty) and from £14,995 for revision rhinoplasty surgery with Mr Sultan Hassan; depending on consultation, type of surgery and for the procedure to be in one of our Birmingham Hospitals.
 For London the price would be higher.

-The procedure is usually performed under a general anaesthetic at our specialist hospitals including The BMI Priory Hospital (Birmingham), The West Midlands Hospital (Birmingham), Rowley Hall Hospital (Stafford), Blakelands Hospital (Milton Keynes) and The Weymouth Hospital (London) and usually involves a one night stay in hospital.
+The procedure is usually performed under a general anaesthetic at our specialist hospitals including The West Midlands Hospital (Birmingham) and The Weymouth Hospital (London) and usually involves a one night stay in hospital.

 This cost includes all your consultations before surgery and three post operative appointments following your procedure.